 - 13. The Council has always adopted a prudent view on the level and timing of capital receipts.
 Capital receipts are not recognised for budgetary purposes unless they have been received or their receipt is contractually confirmed prior to the budget being ratified.
 Currently, the only significant disposal anticipated in 2018/19 is the St Johns road site. - 14.
 The exception to this is receipts from council house sales.
 In this instance because sales occur throughout the year assumptions are made about their generation.
 Following the increase in Right to Buy discounts the number of sales increased significantly.
-During 2012/13 there were 13 sales but 2013/14 saw the number rise to 53, with a further 46 in 2014/15.
-This dipped back to 20 for 2015/16 but a higher level was evident again in 2016/17 with 46 sales for the year.
-Going forward, it is anticipated that there will be 30 sales in 2017/18 and that this will then reduce to 24 per annum for subsequent years. - 15.
-Even with the Authority's substantial capital programme, which exceeds £127m over five years, it is anticipated that the balance of usable capital receipts at 31 March 2022 will be just under £2.1m.
+During 2013/14 there were 53 sales but 2013/14 with a further 46 in 2014/15.
+This dipped back to 20 for 2015/16 but a higher level was evident again in 2016/17 and 2017/18 with 46 and 42 sales respectively.
+Going forward, it is anticipated that there will be 29 sales in 2018/19 and that this will then reduce to 25 per annum for subsequent years. - 15.
+Even with the Authority's substantial capital programme, which exceeds £97m over five years, it is anticipated that the balance of usable capital receipts at 31 March 2023 will be just under £4.0m.
 By this stage the amount in the reserve will consist entirely of one four one receipts to be re-invested in new housing stock.
 Priority will be given to capital schemes that create future revenue benefit, either through increased income or reduced costs.
-The Treasury Management Strategy has been amended to state that new borrowing will only be undertaken for capital schemes with positive revenue consequences.
+The Treasury Management Strategy states that new borrowing will only be undertaken for capital schemes with positive revenue consequences.